Allen County Community Corrections

 • All Risk levels

 This program consists of four (4) two-hour sessions, or one (1) all-day eight-hour session, focusing on cognitive behavioral principles in addressing theft/shoplifting.
-The course includes making positive choices/decisions, identifying how people, businesses, and the community are affected by shoplifters, and identifying alternatives to this behavior.
+The course utilizes the Readiness to Change curriculum developed in partnership between The Change Companies and Personal Development Seminars.
+It focuses on making positive choices/decisions, identifying how people, businesses, and the community are affected by shoplifters, and identifying alternatives to this behavior.
 TAC is an interactive program with group and individual activities.

 FAB: Finance and Budgeting